 Step 2: Make a loop using the bight.
 Take the working end of your bight over the top of the standing end.

 Step 3: Take the working end of your rope around the back of the loop.

 Step 4: Now feed the working end of your bight through the loop.
 At this point, your knot should look like a figure eight.
 If it looks more like a pretzel, you haven't wrapped around the loop far enough.

 Step 5: Tidy up your knot and seat the rope properly.
-You should aim to have a tail of rope that is two-to-three inches long to keep this knot secure.
+You should aim to have a tail of rope that is 2 to 3 inches long to keep this knot secure.
 Feed rope through the knot to adjust the tail and the size of the loop if necessary.